kevinsogo/compgen/docs_src/CONTEST.md

 - The `teams` field is also a bit special: you can group teams according to their university.
 See `examples/contest.json` for an example.

 ## kg kontest

 The next step is to run `kg kontest pc2 path/to/contest.json`.
-This will create a folder containing, among other things, `contest.yaml`, which can be loaded by PC2.
+This will create a folder `kgkompiled/[contestcode]`.
+It will contain (among other things) `contest.yaml`, which can be loaded by PC2.

 A couple of things to keep in mind: